- 1 Top 7 Best Laptops for Photo Editing Compared

 - System Memory

-Photo editing isn’t as system intensive as video editing or 3D rendering of course, but if you work on larger projects or edit big files in photoshop– the 30+ megapixel RAW files of modern digital cameras can easily run to the tens of megabytes each–then more RAM is definitely better.
+Photo editing isn’t as system intensive as video editing or 3D rendering of course, but if you work on larger projects or frequently edit photos and big files in photoshop– the 30+ megapixel RAW files of modern digital cameras can easily run to the tens of megabytes each–then more RAM is definitely better.
 We limited our search to laptops and Chromebooks with at least 4 GB of memory.
 You may not need the biggest, multiple core processors on the market for photo editing, as you would for video, nor the kind of massive storage that video editing requires, but depending on what program you use to edit, at least 4 GB of RAM is best.

 - Display Quality